 Most of the crime in SA happens within the townships, or the slums.
-As unfortunate as it is, these townships are the remnants of Apartheid and while most are considerably nicer than they were 20 years ago, they still do not represent modern day society at all.
+As unfortunate as it is, these townships are the remnants of Apartheid and while most are considerably nicer than they were 20 years ago, the living conditions are still well behind that of South Africa’s main cities.

-Why SA is not as dangerous as they say
+Why South Africa is not as dangerous as the Media says

 Now, there are still huge problems in South Africa like widespread unemployment, a corrupt government, racial tensions, and general dissatisfaction with the direction of the country.
 But where is that NOT a problem these days?
 Even in good old America, the facts I just listed are the reason why Donald Trump has stormed through the country garnering scary amounts of support.
 There have been more protests these days because of the government mismanaging the country, which has led to major economic woes and the rand (SA’s currency) becoming more worthless by the day (good for tourists!).

-South Africa, like every other country in the world, has pockets you probably should think twice about visiting.
+- South Africa, like every other country in the world, has pockets you probably should think twice about visiting.
 But as a tourist, visiting SA to do touristy things, are you really going out of your way to see those places?
-If you aren’t scared, then I highly recommend visits to the townships, as some of my most memorable moments were had there, but I understand it’s not everyone!
+Nevertheless, if you can get past your fears, then I highly recommend visits to the townships, as some of my most memorable moments were had there, but I understand it’s not everyone!

 So to sum it up.